 Honda Turn Signal Not Working Properly

 The left or right turn signal on a Honda Ridgeline, Pilot, Oddysero, Accord, etc., may not work.
-The problem is often the turn signal relay and can affect a lot of Honda and Acura vehicles.
+The problem is often the turn signal relay, affecting many Honda and Acura vehicles.

 The turn signal may stop working on Honda vehicles such as the first-generation Ridgeline pickup truck and the Pilot SUV.
-Nothing happens when you press the left turn signal, and the amber bulbs don’t blink.
+When you press the left turn signal, nothing happens, and the amber bulbs don’t blink.

 Symptoms